-- The manufacturer's certification or the product owner's authorization granting the importer permission to register the product. - A certificate of free sale, sanitary/phytosanitary certificate, or an export certificate issued by the competent authority in the country of export. - A technical report describing the product's general processing procedures. - Description and interpretation of the batch code. - Physical and chemical specification of the packaging/container material in any format issued by the packaging manufacturer or distributor. - An original product label and the project label in Spanish that meets INEN technical standards and related regulation. - A phytosanitary certificate is required for: 1) walnuts without shell; 2) almonds; 3) hazelnuts; 4) raisins; 5) prunes, and 6) pine nuts for human consumption that have not undergone a transformation process. - Organic products must be accompanied by corresponding organic certification verified by AGROCALIDAD.
+- The manufacturer's certification or the product owner's authorization granting the importer permission to register the product. - A certificate of free sale, sanitary/phytosanitary certificate, or an export certificate issued by the competent authority in the country of export. - A technical report describing the product's general processing procedures. - Description and interpretation of the batch code. - Physical and chemical specification of the packaging/container material in any format issued by the packaging manufacturer or distributor. - An original product label and the product label in Spanish that meets INEN technical standards and related regulations. - A specific phytosanitary certificate for ARCSA is required for: 1) walnuts without shell; 2) almonds; 3) hazelnuts; 4) raisins; 5) prunes, and 6) pine nuts for human consumption that have not undergone a transformation process. - Organic products must be accompanied by corresponding organic certification verified by AGROCALIDAD.